 The Broadbalk experiment was started in 1843 to investigate the relative importance of different fertilizers and manures on the grain yield of winter wheat.
 Since 1974, the wheat grain has been regularly analysed for standard grain quality characteristics.

-Data is available from e-RA in the following dataset:
+Data is available from e-RA in the following datasets:

 See grain quality data available for details of what measurements are available, and from which plots and sections of Broadbalk.
 Data is available for Section 1 (continuous wheat) and the Section in the 1st wheat of the rotation every year, with other sections in other years.